Kong/docs.konghq.com/app/konnect/gateway-manager/dedicated-cloud-gateways/custom-plugins.md

   * Each custom plugin must have a unique name.
   * Each custom plugin can have a maximum of 1 `handler.lua` file and 1 `schema.lua` file.
   * The plugin can't execute in the `init_worker` phase and can't set any timers.
-  * The schema file must be in Lua, even if the custom plugin is written in another supported language.
+  * The plugin must be written in Lua.
+No other languages are supported.

-      If you have a custom plugin written in a language other than Lua, convert the schema into a `schema.lua` file before uploading it to {{site.konnect_short_name}}.

 * You have a [personal access token or system access token](/konnect/org-management/access-tokens) for the {{site.konnect_short_name}} API

 ## Adding a custom plugin to a Dedicated Cloud Gateway deployment